 Anonymous / unknown

-Individual estimates with 90% credible intervals · linear scale 0–100%
+Individual expected-value shares with 80% credible intervals · linear scale 0–100%

 June 18 update: Added Miles Kimball's June 17 response.
-The most visible effects are a higher GiveWell-adoption forecast (new max 50%), a higher major-funder adoption forecast (60%), and a much wider DALY/WELLBY conversion range because Kimball gives 1 WELLBY/DALY with a 0.1-10 interval while stressing that his team has not studied that conversion directly.
+The most visible effects are a higher forecast for GiveWell-linked charity uptake (new max 50%), a higher forecast for agreement among surveyed economists and practitioners (60%), and a much wider DALY/WELLBY conversion range because Kimball gives 1 WELLBY/DALY with a 0.1–10 interval while stressing that his team has not studied that conversion directly.

 Interpretation notes: